nasa/isaac/astrobee/localization/lightweight_cnn_object_localization/tools/libtorch_frcnn_test/README.md

 ## Step 6: Installing and running on Astrobee

 - `./scripts/prepare_shared_libraries --root=$ARMHF_CHROOT_DIR --output=$ISAAC_WS/armhf/opt/isaac/lib --libs=libc10.so,libtorchvision.so,libtorch_cpu.so,libtorch.so`
+    - This script finds the specified `.so` files in the root directory, then copies them to the output directory.
 - Follow the normal Astrobee installation procedure for ISAAC.
 The test executable should be located in `opt/isaac/bin`.
 - `scp` over your model weights.
 - On Astrobee: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/isaac/lib`